V Rights of Nature

 (e) Establish and apply effective norms and laws for the defence, protection and conservation of the rights of Mother Earth.

 In 2011, Bolivia requested that the United Nations hold a debate about the proposed Universal Declaration of the Rights of Mother Earth, which led to an ongoing annual discussion at the UN about living in harmony with nature (Boyd, Rights of Nature at 211).
-At the 2012 Rio+20 Earth Summit in South Africa, the final report of the Conference, The Future We Want, requested the UN to endorse the rights of nature.
+At the 2012 Rio+20 Earth Summit in Brazil, South America, the final report of the Conference, The Future We Want, requested the UN to endorse the rights of nature.

 The Global Alliance for the Rights of Nature is one of the leading advocates for the Universal Declaration of the Rights of Mother Earth (Boyd, Rights of Nature at 213).
 The Global Alliance also created and hosts the International Rights of Nature Tribunal.
 The International Rights Tribunal was set up to address environmental laws and damages inflicted on nature; the tribunal was established in 2013 (Boyd, Rights of Nature at 213).
 The Tribunal is made up of leaders from Indigenous groups, lawyers, and social justice and environmental communities around the world; it works similar to government organizations under a set of codified rules (Boyd, Rights of Nature at 213).
 The Tribunal’s goal is to hear cases and pursue actions to prevent future harm and damage to ecosystems, environments, and communities (Boyd, Rights of Nature at 213).
 One of the main reasons for creating the Tribunal was to allow human voices to advocate for the environment, as well as to challenge laws that allow the environment to be destroyed (Boyd, Rights of Nature at 214).
 The Tribunal contributes resources into educating states, governments, the media, and the public about the Rights of Nature (Boyd, Rights of Nature at 218).
 Indigenous leaders, lawyers, and scientists can gain practical experience and learn how to start a dialogue regarding the Rights of Nature and how human activities violate these rights (Boyd, Rights of Nature at 218).